IdiotamSpielen/VTT-Project/README.md

 ## compatibility

 This software has been **Developed for Windows systems**,
-However, due to the cross-platform nature of Java, it may also be compatible with Linux and MacOS.
+However, due to the cross-platform nature of Java, it may also be compatible with Linux and macOS.
 **I GUARANTEE NOTHING!** Not even that it works on a Windows System.

 Designed for Dungeons and Dragons 5E specifically, but you may try it with other systems.
 I'm not your dad.